You should be creating a donor newsletter. Because they’re a love letter to your donors

 But if you can afford it, do ask a designer to create a template for you – it’s worth the expense.

 Whatever you do, keep it easy to read.
 Sometimes designers treat text as just another visual element.
+But keep the easy reading front of mind.
+Remember that if readers have to work, well, they won’t.

-Newsletters should be a treat.
+Newsletters should be a treat

 You want your newsletter to be something your donors look forward to.
 Help them by giving it a good name.
 Then create a strong masthead.
 Include a description that tells donors this publication is for them.